HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-5 Fun with radio.md

 ![illustration showing a guy in a park with a directional antenna looking for something.
 A fox tail sticks out from behind a tree and onlookers gawk in confusion](../../../images/illus/foxhunt.svg)
 {.img-xlarge .img-centered}

 Ever fancy yourself as a radio detective?
-Then you'll love fox hunting—a ham radio term for *radio direction finding*.
+Then you'll love fox hunting — a ham radio term for *radio direction finding*.
 This technique involves using directional antennas and receivers to determine the location of a radio signal.
 In a fox hunt, the "fox" is a hidden transmitter, and your job is to find it using your radio skills and some clever equipment.
 It's like a high-tech game of hide-and-seek.

 > **Key Information:** *Radio direction finding* is used to locate sources of noise interference or jamming. {{< link id="T8C01" >}}